Couponing can be a new concept for some beginner cashiers – Here’s a look at what Cashiers Coupons Questions and Inspection will look like!

 Show them some love and support.

 Be prepared yourself when you go shopping with coupons.
-If possible, bring several stacks of coupons with you, so it doesn’t slow down the line too much for other people waiting in line behind you.
+If possible, bring several stacks of coupons with you so it doesn’t slow down the line too much for other people waiting behind you.
 You can also help speed things up by double-checking that all of your items ring up correctly before it’s scanned through at the register!

 Coupon Expiry Date: